thumblemonks/radiant-electrocstatic-extension/README.markdown

       |- plans
          |- index.html
       |- javascripts
-        |- index.html    # This is true because you needed a page to get this hierarchy
         |- common.js
       |- stylesheets
-        |- index.html    # This is true because you needed a page to get this hierarchy
+        |- index.html    # This is true because stylesheets does not have a "Hidden" status
         |- common.css
         |- plans.css